-Lomit Patel is the Bestselling author of "Lean AI" and SVP of Growth at IMVU.
+Lomit Patel is the Bestselling author of "Lean AI."

 The modern chief marketing officer (CMO) is always adapting to new technologies, channels, regulations, and changing customer preferences.
 This reality shapes what we look for in the modern CMO, beyond their traditional responsibilities and skill-sets.

 The old school CMOs tends to be more tactical – focusing on the overall marketing plan, brand equity and “voice”, and public relations.
 The tendency for digital was to rely on vanity metrics like views and clicks.

 However, the demands of the modern C-suite require CMOs to be able to touch upon, manage and measure all aspects of a business, drive and optimize customer experience and be able to consistently scale revenue.
 The CMO must prove themselves to be integral to the development of an enterprise.

 Here are five key skills needed for the modern CMO to succeed.

 The concept of ‘data-driven marketing’ has been around for a while but it continues to grow with data sets expanding at exponential rates.
 The modern CMO needs to be adept at not just aggregating data from disparate sources but having the skills and knowledge to interpret it.

 The ability to use data and insights can inform real-time decision-making and strategic planning while also helping to mitigate risk.
 Marketing teams have to be agile to adjust and iterate in realtime.

 The vast wealth of data available to marketers is only as helpful as the ability to interpret and act upon it.
 It's crucial for the CMO to be able to implement customer data platforms or management tools and understand how to leverage the technology to derive maximum benefit.